Select Page

 JOIN THE TASK FORCE

-Thank you for being a part of the BI-ISIG Culture & Diversity in TBI Task Force!
+Thank you for your interest in the ACRM BI-ISIG Culture & Diversity in TBI Task Force.
 We love that the ACRM attracts the most passionate interdisciplinary mix of rehabilitation pros from around the world.
 What an honor to collaborate with such driven individuals.
-We hope to meet with you at our upcoming networking group meeting to discuss current projects and opportunities for contribution and collaboration.
+We hope to meet with you at our upcoming Networking Group meeting to discuss current projects and opportunities for contribution and collaboration.

 Time: 12:00 PM ET